David Harley: Bibliography

+A book of verse and a number of books on musical, historical and occasionally IT-related topics are linked from Harley's Wheal Alice blog.

 Papers

 Harley published white papers, conference papers and presentations, and on-line articles with or on behalf of ESET between 2006 and 2018.
 Some previous and subsequent papers, articles and presentations are available from his Geek Peninsula blog.